forecastingresearch/forecastbench-ranking-simulation/README.md

 # Ranking Simulation

-A simulation environment for evaluating different ranking methods for `ForecastingBench`.
+A simulation environment for evaluating different ranking methods for `ForecastBench`.

 ## Overview